Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 ### Unusable engines, irrelevant results

 Results from these search engines don't seem at all useful.

+- [Yessle](https://www.yessle.com/): seems new; allows page submission by pasting a page into the search box.
+Index is really small but it crawls new sites quickly.
+Claims to be private.

 - [Bloopish](https://search.aibull.io/): extremely quick to update its index; site submissions show up in seconds.
 Unfortunately, its index only contains a few thousand documents (under 100 thousand at the time of writing).
 It's growing fast: if you search for a term, it'll start crawling related pages and grow its index.